Issues with Plumbing at Home? Here's How to Resolve Them Yourself!

 Can I fix a plumbing problem myself?

-Yes, you are able to fix minor plumbing issues yourself, by learning some basic plumbing tips for DIY.
+Yes, you can fix minor plumbing problems yourself by learning some basic DIY plumbing techniques.

 What tools will I require to do my own plumbing?